 Who stole my keywords?

-It is now more important than ever to make sure that your website is not just a blackboard with all information hastily written all over the place, but that it is an entire experience, which influences the visitors positively in many ways- whether we’re talking about accessibility, design, structure, loading speed, the focus is now on the small details that turn your website from a dry “company portfolio” to an amazing and memorable user experience.
+It is now more critical than ever to make sure that your website is not just a blackboard with all information hastily written all over the place, but that it is an entire experience.
+This experience should influence the visitors positively in many ways; whether we are talking about accessibility, design, structure, loading speed, the focus is now on the small details that turn your website from a dry “company portfolio” to a fantastic and memorable user experience.

-It used to be a lot easier to do SEO- just paste a few keywords here and there, and you’re set.
-But the times need to change if you want your content to be found by those who actively search for it.
-It is getting more difficult to make Google your life-long friend, but that’s only because the search system is getting smarter.
-And with us, your business’ website will keep us with this change and “smarten up”, so that in the end you will get the results your company needs.
+It used to be a lot easier to do SEO, just paste a few keywords here and there, and that is sufficient.
+However, the times need to change if you want your content to be found by those who actively search for it.
+It is getting harder to make Google your life-long friend, but that is only because the search system is getting smarter.
+So with us, your business’ website will keep up with this change and “smarten up,” so that in the end you will get the results your company needs.